Skip to main content

 The Manilva Wine Route

 Manilva — the municipality that includes Sabinillas — has a centuries-old winemaking tradition centred on the Moscatel grape.
-The sweet, fragrant Moscatel wine has Denominación de Origen status and is genuinely excellent.
+The sweet, fragrant Moscatel wine has Denominación de Origen status (Manilva is one of the official production areas recognised by the DO Málaga regulatory council) and is genuinely excellent.

-The Fiesta de la Vendimia (grape harvest festival) in September celebrates the harvest with wine tastings, grape stomping, live music, and traditional food.
+The Fiesta de la Vendimia (grape harvest festival), held in Manilva pueblo in early September, celebrates the harvest with wine tastings, grape stomping, live music, and traditional food — see the Ayuntamiento de Manilva for each year's programme.
 It is one of the most authentically local events on the Costa del Sol.

 Sabinillas is already affordable compared to Marbella or Estepona, but there are ways to eat even better for less.
 If you're staying in Sabinillas long-term, mastering these budget tactics will transform your food experience and wallet both.